Man on High Heels: Plot

 Yoon Ji-wook is a hard-as-nails homicide detective known for his undisputed ability to nab violent criminals.
 He is revered as a legend in the police force and at the same time feared among the mafia for his brutality in cracking down on crime.
 Yet, beneath his cool, macho appearance lies a secret that he must hide from the world he lives in.
 Ji-wook was born male, and he has wanted to live his life as a woman since his teenage years.
 He tries to suppress this inner desire, but in vain.
 Ji-wook finally reaches the point where he can no longer hide who he truly is, and decides to take the plunge and get a gender affirmation operation.
 However, before he has a chance to do so, unexpected crises arise and interfere with his plans.
 A gang that suffered from the cold, hard steel of Ji-wook's handcuffs is dead set on getting their revenge against him.
-Ji-wook resigns and tries to go about making his dream a reality, but people close to him gets sucked into the revenge plot he finds himself at the center of.
+Ji-wook resigns and tries to go about making his dream a reality, but people close to him get sucked into the revenge plot he finds himself at the center of.
 When some of those people get killed and a girl named Jang-mi falls into danger, he realizes that he can't stand idly by any longer.